310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Midori %}
-Ahh, no. I was imagining it as you filling the empty space around the mascot character with your art, Master Artist.
+Ahh, no. I was imagining it as you filling the blank space around the mascot character with your art, Master Artist.
 {% endbubble %}

 {% bubble Tori %}
 Hmm?
-Then you’re just leaving the mascot faceless?
+Then you’re just leaving the mascot in the middle faceless?
 {% endbubble %}

 {% bubble Midori %}
 Nah, I’ll at least try fixing that by myself.

-I’m the one who wants to see this fixed, so I shouldn’t leave it all to Master Artist Fushimi.
+I’m the one who wanted to fix this, so I shouldn’t leave it all to Master Artist Fushimi.
 {% endbubble %}

 {% bubble Yuzuru %}
 I see, that’s what you meant.
-Very well, I won’t need to hold back anything.
+If that’s the case, I won’t need to hold back.

 Right then, let’s start repairing, shall we?
 I’ll start by fixing the desk’s legs.
 {% endbubble %}

 {% bubble Tori %}
 Then I’ll stay close and cheer for you guys.
-I’m kinda curious to see how the final product will turn out~♪
+I’m kinda interested to see how the final product will turn out~♪
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori smileconfident %}
 Thank you, you two.
 I’m also gonna work hard to bring back this mascot’s adorable face…♪
 {% endbubble %}